-- Two (2) sets of two (2) rotations. - Maximum duration of the traveling is ten (10) seconds.
+- Two (2) sets of two (2) rotations with a maximum of three (3) steps or turns in between. - Maximum duration of the traveling is ten (10) seconds.

-Level Base Level 1 - Level 2 - Level 3 - Level 4 - - TrB Tr1 Tr2 Tr3 Tr4 A traveling sequence of at least two (2) rotations that meets the basic requirements and calling specifications.
-Level B AND each set must be of at least three (3) rotations and must include one (1) feature.
-Level B AND each set must be of at least three (3) rotations and must include two (2) features from two different groups.
+Level Base - Level 1 - Level 2 - Level 3 - Level 4 - TrB Tr1 Tr2 Tr3 Tr4 A traveling sequence that meets the basic requirements and calling specifications.
+Level B and must include one (1) feature.
+Level B AND each set must be of three (3) rotations.
+The sequence must include two (2) features from two different groups.
 One of the sets must be in different direction.
-Level B AND each set must be of at least three (3) rotations and must include three (3) features, from three different groups.
+Level B AND each set must be of three (3) rotations.
+The sequence must include three (3) features, from three different groups.
 One of the sets must be in different direction.
-Level B AND each set must be of at least four (4) rotations and must include four (4) features, from four different groups.
+Level B AND each set must be of four (4) rotations.
+The sequence must include four (4) features.
+At least three of the four features must be taken from different groups.
+One of them must be an extra feature.
 One of the sets must be in different direction.